 Billy Pezzack began playing the guitar at age 12 .
-He was completely self taught for his first 23 years.
+He was completely self taught for well over 20 years.

 He later studied music as a mature student gaining -